The Top 15 Best E-commerce CMS Platforms in 2020

-Despite its age, osCommerce is still a good platform for your e-commerce needs, with features like quick setup, reasonable price policy, and relatively easy customization if you’re a developer.
-Not all features are as good as they could be though, technical support can be lacking at times, and overall capability of osCommerce to work with large businesses is quite questionable in general.
+Despite its age, osCommerce is still a good platform for your e-commerce needs, with features like quick setup, reasonable price policy and relatively easy customization if you are a developer.
+Not all features are as good as they could be though, technical support can be lacking at times, and the overall capability of osCommerce to work with large businesses is quite questionable in general.

 OpenCart is widely considered to be one of the most popular CMS platforms in general, boasting their flexibility, scalability and user-friendliness.
 It also has a very active community in general and the platform itself is always striving to be even better than before.

 OpenCart is an especially popular choice for starting or just small businesses in general because it needs little to no knowledge of the coding and such to set up your own online shop.
 All of that is replaced by a large choice of plugins with almost limitless capability.

 OpenCart can also be praised for its ability to easily work with multiple stores and the usual advantages like supporting different languages and currencies, having a wide variety of templates and all kinds of extensions and modules for you to work with.
 It can be stated that the overall performance of OpenCart without additional plugins might be a little lower than you would expect and even that can be fixed by finding necessary performance plugins or modules.

 The core of WooCommerce is a free WordPress plugin.
 Its open source nature makes it anan immensely popular platform that has both extensive features and a user-friendly interface.
 WooCommerce is both free and extremely flexible, making it a great choice for all kinds of e-commerce startups.